Skip to content

 Drink Macedonian wine — Tikveš is extraordinary value

 North Macedonia's Tikveš wine region produces Vranec — a full-bodied red from the endemic Vranec grape — and Temjanika, an aromatic white similar to Muscat.
-A quality bottle costs €5–8 in local shops and €10–15 in restaurants.
+A quality bottle costs €5–8 in shops and €10–15 in restaurants.
 This is some of the best-value premium wine in Europe and almost entirely unknown outside the Balkans.

 📸 Been to Ohrid?